2023 Colorado Springs mayoral election

-The 2023 Colorado Springs mayoral election will be held on April 4, 2023 to elect the mayor of Colorado Springs, Colorado, with a runoff on May 16 if necessary.
-Incumbent mayor John Suthers is term-limited and cannot seek reelection to a third term in office.
-The election will be officially nonpartisan.
+The 2023 Colorado Springs mayoral election was held on April 4, 2023, to elect the mayor of Colorado Springs, Colorado, with a runoff scheduled for May 16.
+Incumbent mayor John Suthers was term-limited and could not seek a third term in office.
+The election was officially nonpartisan.

 A wide field of candidates filed to run in the election, including several members of municipal government.
 Colorado Springs has long been a conservative bastion in the state of Colorado, and none of the candidates running to succeed Suthers identified as members of the Democratic Party.
-Glenn and Gonzalez were identified as the most conservative candidates in the race, with Strand and Williams being more moderate.
+In the first round of voting, no candidate received a majority and the race was forced to a runoff election.
+Independent Nigerian immigrant and political newcomer Yemi Mobolade advanced to the runoff, along with Republican city councilor and former Colorado Secretary of State Wayne Williams.

+Mobolade defeated Williams in the runoff.
+He became the first elected black mayor of Colorado Springs, as well as the first non-Republican elected mayor in the city's history.

 Candidates

 The following candidates qualified to appear on the ballot.
+Glenn and Gonzalez were identified as the most conservative candidates in the race, with Strand and Williams being more moderate.